About GreenMail

 The implementation is in 100% Java with only a few library dependencies for GreenMail Core:

-- slf4j-api.jar - required for logging via Simple Logging Facade for Java
+- SLF4J Simple Logging Facade for Java for logging

-- junit.jar - required for easy test setup using Rules
+- Junit - required for easy test setup using Rules

 GreenMail contains several modules: